mikekeith52/AllStatesForecast/user_guide.md

 3
 ```
 2. `Forecaster.set_forecast_out_periods(n)`
-- sets the self.forecast_out_periods attribute and truncates self.future_dates and self.future_xreg if needed
+- sets the forecast_out_periods attribute and truncates future_dates and future_xreg if needed
 - Parameters:
   - **n** : int
     - the number of periods you want to forecast out for